Pearl Abraham: Awards and honors

 She is also the editor of the Dutch anthology Een Sterke Vrouw: Jewish Heroines in Literature.
 Her stories and essays have appeared in literary quarterlies and anthologies, including: Who We Are (Schocken Books), The Michigan Quarterly, The Forward, Epoch (Cornell), and Brooklyn Noir (Akashic Press).
 The Seventh Beggar was one of three finalists for the 2006 Koret Jewish Book Award in Fiction.
-The Romance Reader was a semifinalist for The Discover New Writer's Award, named "Best Book of 1995" by Library Journal, and selected as first title by East Bay Times of San Francisco.
+The Romance Reader was a semifinalist for The Discover New Writer's Award, named "Best Book of 1995" by Library Journal, and selected as first title by Contra Costa Times of San Francisco.
 It was also on bestseller lists in Germany and the Netherlands.
 Her story "Hasidic Noir" won the 2006 Shamus Award for Best Short Story about a Private Eye.